ianrrees/ianrrees.github.io/_posts/2016-07-10-cross-compiling-for-beaglebone-from-macos.markdown

   * Paths and misc options
     * Change all the paths to be below the new volume you've created.
 Eg I have local tarballs directory set to /Volumes/ct-beaglebone/src .
 The issue here is that crosstools needs these directories to exist, be case-senstive, etc.
-    * Add -fbracket-depth=1024 in "Extra host compiler flags".
+    * Add "-fbracket-depth=1024 -fno-unroll-loops" in Extra host compiler flags.
   * Binary Utilities
     * Change "Linkers to Enable", to only enable ld.